Infinite-Nomic/Infinite-Nomic/round6/rules.md

 that they do so in the #factories channel.

 There are items called Modules, which exist to upgrade factories.
 Each module has a Name, a Cost, a Description, and an Effect.
-Players can factorially purchase a module that they do not already own by paying that module type's cost.
+Players can factorially purchase a module that is not unique and they do not already own by paying that module type's cost.
 This creates a module of that type in their possession.
-The modules a player owns should be tracked.
+The modules a player owns are transeferable and should be tracked.

 Once per week on either Monday or Tuesday, each player can factorially equip a module to their factory.
 Factories cannot have more than one module